 Aesthetic engagement entails recognizing and analyzing motivations for and responses to human creativity.
-We believe students should value, engage, and enjoy the aesthetic dimensions of human experience and the natural world.
+We believe students should value and engage with the esthetic dimension of human experience and the natural world.
 In these courses, students will...

 - a. identify forms, genres, and interrelationships of aesthetic phenomena; - b. understand the social role and ongoing evolution of human creative expression and reception; - c. acquire fluency in description and analysis of esthetic experience and objects' - d. develop their own approach to creative expression.